Our model: Whole student learning

 At this age, students are ready to play a central role in the classroom—they need to engage.
 They learn pronunciation, vocabulary and grammar through games, skits and plays, and dialogue.
 Non-traditional and specialized lessons that might feature science experiments or German pop songs, help keep students connected with the things they enjoy every day.
 Continuing students may take the AATG tests.

 For fluent students with strong German-speaking backgrounds.
 They not only keep their existing skills fresh, they continue to expand and polish their knowledge of German.
 We work on more complex grammar, understanding of texts and writing and speaking skills to prepare students for academic success, here or in a German speaking country.
-Currently offered in Beaverton on Wednesday nights as well as Saturday mornings.

 Beginning teen German level A1